Ready to understand your boy better? Sign up now

 If YOU find yourself humming along and wishing YOU had music in your life – consider joining a non-audition choir.
 In Portland, give SING PORTLAND! a try – a relaxed, open, fun singing environment with a director who believes “If you can speak, you can sing!”

-    Or are you worried because he isn’t reading YET.
+Are you worried because he isn’t reading yet?

 You aren’t alone.

 Recently, a dad told me he was worried because, “My son is 5 and he isn’t reading yet…”